Write to us

 Then we look at industry trends.
-For example, we have been following unicorns like Flipkart and Ola.
-We saw a lot of potential in them as they are expanding and the automation solutions that they need are available with us.
-So we bring them into our ABM program.
 There is also the intelligence of our account managers and partners which tells us which companies to target.

 Then we have our own tools.
 We have LinkedIn, CRM, our own AI and ML tools.
 They help us identify accounts with a propensity to buy a particular solution using algorithms, past trends and market-backed analytics.

 / / How has your company benefited from ABM?